 The Osteoporosis Risk Factor and Prevention (OSTPRE) Study is a population based prospective cohort study that was started in 1989 to investigate genetic and acquired factors associated with fractures, falls, BMD and bone loss in perimenopausal and postmenopausal women.
 The cohort consisted all the 14220 women born during the period of 1932- 41 and residing in Kuopio Province, Finland in 1989 (Figure 1).

-Primary OSTPRE study was initiated out at Kuopio musculoskeletal research unit at the University of Eastern Finland, Kuopio.
 Baseline inquiry was carried out in 1989 and measurements were taken for 3222 randomized subjects during 1989 - 1991.
 The fifth-year inquiry was carried out in 1994 with its respective clinical measurements during the period of 1994-1997.

-At the fifth year follow up (1994-1997), which is regarded as the baseline for this study, a postural sway measurement protocol was introduced.
+At the fifth year follow up, which is regarded as the baseline for this study, a postural sway measurement protocol was introduced.
 Altogether 1568 women from the original OSTPRE measurement population (3222) underwent the body sway measurements during this period.